N-Sruthika/Personal_travel_blog/README.md

 # Persnonal_travel_blog
+•	1.
+About:
+            To Create a personal travel blog hosted on IBM Cloud Static Web Apps.
+To share travel adventures, tips, and captivating photos with the world.
+Use IBM Cloud Static Web Apps to easily update your blog and document your journeys.
+Inspire others to explore the beauty of the world and forge unforgettable memories!
+2. Problem Statement:
+            In today's digital age, individuals often embark on exciting journeys and adventures, documenting their travel experiences through personal travel blogs.
+Creating a dynamic and visually appealing travel blog that showcases your adventures is essential to engaging readers and sharing your travel stories effectively.
+To address this need, our project aims to develop a Personal Travel Blog hosted on the IBM Cloud Web Static App platform.

+3. Project Objectives:

 •	Static Web App Development: Creating a static web application using HTML, CSS, and JavaScript to serve as the platform for the personal travel blog.
 •	User-Friendly Interface: Designing an intuitive and visually appealing user interface for the blog, ensuring a seamless and engaging user experience.
 •	Blog Content Management: Implementing a content management system (CMS) that allows the author to easily create, edit, and organize blog posts, including text, images, and multimedia content.